History & heritage

 La Bonne Étape thus appears to uphold a mature vision of service, grounded in availability, discretion and consistency.
 In a world where hospitality can sometimes confuse sophistication with complexity, this kind of well-executed simplicity has real value.
 It allows travellers to inhabit their stay at their own pace, with the certainty that the essentials are taken care of.
 It is often this sort of attention, even more than visible signs of prestige, that makes one want to return.

-The art of living in Château-Arnoux
+The Art of Living in Château-Arnoux

 Book with MyConciergeHotel